FIRECATinBLACK/Spikecat/README.md

 # POTENTIAL FUTURE FEATURES:
+- Scavengers can spawn with bubbleweed
 - Config Menu
 - Start in the gate from OE to SB, intro cutscene of unlocking the gate.
 Player regains control in SB
-- Less breath = Slugcat color change
+- Less breath = Slugcat color change (code could be borrowed from saint)
 - Make world changes Spike exclusive
 - Add spike shooting attack (down + e, takes some breath as penalty, spikes act like spears)
 - Custom Region behind shoreline
-- Add Custom Lizard Hybrids
+- Add Custom Lizards & Hybrids (Yellow / White, Blue / Green, Spikezard, Red / Black)
 - Have LTTM give Spike a pearl to unlock the OE gate permanently
 - Custom Pastel Blue Purple Overseer
 - Cycles start at night, end sometime during day
+- Pearls if in pearl slot emit neuron glow
+- Scav lanterns can be put into pearl slot

 # ACTIVE BUGS & ISSUES: